 Learning and Teaching Grants at UTAS

-The Tasmanian Institute of Learning and Teaching offers support for UTAS Teaching Development Grants and National Grants, which are administered by the Office for Learning & Teaching (OLT).
+The Tasmanian Institute of Learning and Teaching offers support for UTAS Teaching Development Grants.

 PPLP for Grants

 The Peer Professional Learning Program for Grants (PPLP for Grants) is an online resource provided by the Tasmanian Institute of Learning and Teaching.

 Specifically, PPLP for Grants seeks to:

 - assist staff to develop learning and teaching project ideas in line with national and institutional strategic priorities;